Here are my favorite books that I can recommend that shaped what I know and who I am, I hope it helps you too.

 "Introduction to Classical Mechanics" by David Morin

 This book was suggested by Dr. Zheng, a professor I admired when I took physics at IRSC.
 This book had very intense and rigorous problems but it really sharpened my problem solving skills and led me to solve any classical mechanics problem that you would encounter in a Newtonian physics course.
-(Not for intro students)
+(Not for intro students, there is a problem that I spent 2 hours solving)

 "The Rust Programming Language" by Klabnik & Nichols